research-camp/jump-go-channels/README.md

 ![](https://img.shields.io/badge/topic-scheduling-DD5511)
 ![](https://img.shields.io/badge/version-v0.1-AA5533)

+Implementing scheduling feature for Golang buffered channels.
+The reason for this feature is to send important data sooner.
-Implementing scheduling for Golang buffered channels in order to send important data sooner.
-For scheduling we used [pyramid](https://github.com/amirhnajafiz/pyramid) which is a heap data structure.
+Since unbuffered channels don’t have buffer and they work by ```ticket/token``` topology we cannot set scheduling algorithms on them.
+But for scheduling buffered channels we used [pyramid](https://github.com/amirhnajafiz/pyramid) which is a heap data structure in Golang.

 ## Example